nicolas-ivanov/Seq2Seq_Upgrade_TensorFlow/README.md

 **Note**: Right now, you have to recompile the model each time you want to test a different temperature.
 If there's time, I will investigate the ability to implement multiple temperatures without re-compiling.

-##Orthogonal, Identity, and Uniform Initialization of Weights
+##Orthogonal and Uniform Initialization of Weights
 ####Under Testing

 Allows one to initialize your weights for each layer.
 To use: